 Infinite Scrolling Basics

-There are plenty of advantages to Infinite Scrolling.
-For one thing, it’s an efficient way to browse data or images.
+There are plenty of advantages to using continuous scrolling.
+For one thing, it’s an efficient way to load data or images.
 This is especially true for image-heavy sites, as users won’t need to wait for the whole page or gallery to be preloaded.
 It also works well on mobile, where scrolling is the norm.

 Another pitfall is that when you click on an item you navigate away from the page.
-But when you go back, you are returned to the beginning of the page rather than where you left off (this is known as Pogosticking).
+But when you go back, you are often returned to the beginning of the page rather than where you left off (this is known as ‘Pogosticking’).

 But there are easy solutions to these potential problems.

 Effective Use of Infinite Scrolling

 Using Endless Scrolling for an entire blog or website may not always work, but there’s no reason you can’t use this design feature for elements on your site.
 Extensive photo galleries, for example, can benefit from the implementation of continuous scrolling.